 The front page of the newspaper is reserved for important and breaking news, this will be mainly related to current events and happenings in India and around the world.
 Hence, be smart and identify and filter out which news is important and read only the relevant news which will help you in your preparation.
 Filter out all the irrelevant news and read the ones that matter.

 This section usually consists of local news that is usually on a small scale and irrelevant from the exam point of view.
 You can just skip this section, or go through it just for the sake of gaining knowledge.

 This is a very important section and is often neglected by students.
 Usually, everyone just focuses on the first few pages and skips the rest.
 However, you will find editorials usually on the last few pages of the newspaper.
 This section is written by experts, hence you can find an abundance of knowledge here, and can help you a lot in improving your vocabulary and language skills.

 Focus on these sections as well, as they are very important from the point of view of increasing your general knowledge for the interview rounds.

-You can Glance through this section by just noting the major sports events that have been conducted and the winners for the events.
-You may get questions from this in you MCQs
+You can Glance through this section by just noting the major sports events that have been conducted and the winners of the events.
+You may get questions from this in your MCQs

 What to avoid while reading newspapers: